dorjeduck/llm.mojo/README.md

 ### Test Outcomes

-When running the test, the losses match the PyTorch results within the predefined accuracy range.
-However, discrepancies occur in some logits.
-These discrepancies arise because the implemented vectorization can change the order of operations, and due to the non-associative nature of floating-point arithmetic, this leads to variations in the outcomes.
+When running the test, the losses align with the PyTorch results within the specified accuracy range.
+However, some logits display discrepancies.
+These discrepancies stem from changes in the order of operations caused by the implemented vectorization.
+Given the non-associative nature of floating-point arithmetic, such changes can lead to variations in outcomes.
 For more details on why floating-point arithmetic can lead to such discrepancies, see [Floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic) on Wikipedia.

-### Conclusion
+### Test Conclusion

-Although there are minor discrepancies in the logits, the crucial measure of training losses aligns closely with the PyTorch benchmarks.
-This consistency confirms the reliability and accuracy of the Mojo implementation.
-The discrepancies observed in logits are not considered significant, as the matching losses demonstrate functional equivalence to the original C implementation.
+Discrepancies in the logits are noted; however, they do not reflect a decrease in quality.
+The primary indicator of model performance, the training losses, aligns closely with the PyTorch benchmarks.
+This consistent alignment verifies the reliability and precision of the Mojo implementation, affirming its functional equivalence with the original C version.

 ## Development Roadmap

 - **Implementation Improvement**: Enhance `train_gpt.mojo` to fully exploit Mojo's capabilities, including further optimization for speed and efficiency.
 - **Following Changes of llm.c**: Regularly update the Mojo port to align with the latest improvements and changes made to `llm.c`.
 - **Solid Benchmarks**: Develop comprehensive and reliable benchmarks to accurately measure performance improvements and compare them against other implementations.
--

 ## Changelog

 - 2024.04.19